 - Spinal stenosis (cervical)

 Our neck specialists understand that pain in your back, neck, and spine can dramatically affect your daily life.
-To consult with one of our physicians, you can request an appointment online or call 303.449.2730 for an appointment.
+To consult with our physician or surgeon, you can request an appointment online or call 303.449.2730 for an appointment.
 We have locations in Boulder and Lafayette.

 When it comes to choosing the right doctor to treat your injury or condition, there are a number of factors that you should take into consideration, including their professional training and level of expertise.

-Our board-certified specialists at BoulderCentre for Orthopedics Benjamin T. Bjerke, MD, Dirk W. Dolbeare, MD, and Elizabeth F. Yurth, MD, have completed specialty training specifically in the back, neck, and spine.
+At BoulderCentre for Orthopedics & Spine, our board-certified physiatrist, Elizabeth F. Yurth, MD, and our board-certified and fellowship-trained neck surgeon, E. Patrick Curry, MD, have completed specialty training specifically in the back, neck, and spine.
 Our doctors have the advanced skills, knowledge, and expertise needed in order to diagnose and treat your neck injury or condition individually to your specific needs and develop a treatment plan this is unique to you.

 Before suggesting surgery, our doctors will always recommend conservative treatment methods first, like physical therapy and injections, to provide care for your neck injury or condition.
-Our doctors offer a number of different injections and nonsurgical treatment options, which include:
+Our doctors offer a number of different injections and nonsurgical treatment options, including: